joshuaeckroth/cse230-website/lecture/conditionals.markdown

 ## "switch" statements

-An alternative to the above example (series of if/else's) is the `switch` statement.
+An alternative series of if/else's is the `switch` statement.
 The `switch` statement is the same as a series of if/else's because only one of the conditions should turn out to be true.
 The `switch` statement can only handle simple conditions, however; actually, it can only handle conditions of the form "is some integer equal to some value?"
 This means that a `switch` statement can only be used for integers.

 Here is an example.